How to Get Your Body Moving When You’re Mentally Exhausted

 That tired ‘blah’ feeling might be due to low blood sugar.
 Eat a power snack - something that amps your energy back up.
 Have you eaten any food in the last few hours?

-Like your body, your brain needs glucose to function.
+Like the rest of your body, your brain needs glucose to function.
 Without it, it’s hard to reach your fitness inspiration or motivation - you don’t have the energy or the willpower.
 Go for a small snack, such as yogurt, a banana, or whip up our delicious Beet Hummus & Homemade Pita Chips!
 It’ll bump your energy back up, minus the inevitable crash or any discomfort during your workout.

 7. Go For That Power Nap